The Illuminated Workplace: Shining Light on Workplace Culture December 20, 2022

 Merry Christmas December 24, 2021

-Posted by Danna Beal in 1.add a comment
+Posted by Danna Beal in 1.

 May this Christmas season be a time of love, forgiveness, peace, and joy.
 Christmas can be a time of awakening to our true selves, our inner spiritual greatness.
 As we remember who we truly are, we automatically awaken others.
 Much like children on Christmas morning, who run to their sibling’s bedrooms and say, “Wake up!
 Wake up!
 It’s Christmas,” we can individually and collectively help others to awaken and remember who they are.
 As we take off our artificial masks, we will see our brothers and sisters standing there–our beloved fellow souls whom we had mistakenly identified as the enemy.
 When we extend love instead of judgment and fear, we can bring peace to the world!
 Merry Christmas!